 Dining in style...

 Relax and return to a more leisurely era when you dine in style in one of our period restaurant cars as the beautiful Severn Valley countryside slips by your window.

 There are two steam-hauled dining services on the Severn Valley Railway, each offering menus that change with the seasons.

-Our Dining trains operate most weekends plus selected weekdays in the summer, and should you wish to make a whole day of it then you can – your travel ticket is valid for other trains on the day!
+Our Dining trains operate most weekends throughout the year, and should you wish to make a whole day of it then you can – your travel ticket is valid for other trains on the day!

 The Severn Valley Limited

-Boarding at Kidderminster, the Severn Valley Limited Service accommodates up to 98 diners in authentic 1930s Great Western Railway carriages, hauled by one of our historic steam locomotives.
+Boarding at Kidderminster, the Severn Valley Limited Service accommodates diners in authentic 1930s Great Western Railway carriages, hauled by one of our historic steam locomotives.